lmammino/streams-workshop/01-buffer-vs-stream/README.md

 }
 ```

-Which is the proof that, internally, a buffer is represented as an array of bytes.
+Which is naother proof that, internally, a buffer is simply an array of bytes.

 Another common way to create a buffer instance is `Buffer.alloc(n)` that allows you to create an empty buffer (all zeros) of `n` bytes.